quazi-irfan/Mini-Ada-Compiler/README.md

 C:/>TwoNum
 Summation of 1 and 2 is 3
 ```
-## Example 2 : Take two numbers input from the user and perform some calculation in a procedure(void functino in C)
+## Example 2 : Take two numbers input from the user and perform some calculation on them

 Three.ada contains,
 ```Ada